Vaguery/gptp2016-latex/README.md

 ### Note

-This repository has been updated thoroughly (and simplified, thanks to the folks at Springer Verlag) since the workshop occurred!
+Updated thoroughly (and simplified, thanks to the folks at Springer Verlag) since the workshop occurred!
 Please take a moment to give it a try.

 ## Simple start